My earliest memory of sketching is in a cow pasture. I think I was 10. A Saturday children's class.

-When I turned 13, my mother placed me in a Saturday morning painting class at Moyer’s Art Gallery in Camp Hill, Pennsylvania.
-Little did she know the lifelong effect that class would have on me.
-My relationship with the instructor, Jeanie Moyer, grew into one in which I referred to her as “my other mother” and I was “her other daughter.”
-She was my first exposure to spirituality, and to ways of viewing the world different from the home in which I was raised.
+At age 13, my mother placed me in a Saturday morning painting class at Moyer’s Art Gallery in Camp Hill, Pennsylvania.
+Little did she know the lifelong effect her choice would have.
+As the years progressed, I began to refer to the instructor, Jeanie Moyer, as “my other mother” and I was “her other daughter.”
+Jeanie was my first exposure to spirituality, and to ways of viewing the world differently than what I learned at home.
 I continued in classes with her until relocating to Cape Cod in 1997.

-Following graduation, there was a year at the Lutheran Theological Seminary in Gettysburg.
+Following graduation, there was one short year at the Lutheran Theological Seminary in Gettysburg.
 My faith deepened, even as my grades and life pointed me in directions that would not include ordination as a Lutheran pastor.

 All the while I continued to paint for fun.
 At age 35, mid-divorce, I was offered my first painting commission.
 Found myself once again in a farm field, camera around my neck andsketchbook in hand, and said to myself, “oh, so THIS is what work can feel like.”
 I wore jeans and a t-shirt, received payment to do something I loved, and was hooked.